 "We decided we needed to do something before it was too late," said Margaret Rousser, lead keeper of Oakland's children's zoo, where the six turtles are being raised.
 More will arrive in the next week or so as they continue to hatch in a lab at Sonoma State's Rohnert Park campus.

-The pond turtles, which grow to about 12-inches in length and can live up to 60 years, have suffered because of man's encroachment on their habitat in marshy, boggy areas and the introduction of several non-native
+The pond turtles, which grow to about 12-inches in length and can live up to 60 years, have suffered because of man's encroachment on their habitat in marshy, boggy areas and the introduction of several non-native species to their environment.